singhnitinkumar/Covid-19-DashBoard/README.md

 # Covid-19-DashBoard Tableau

-# Business Intelligence , Data Analytics & Data Visualization

-Tableau project for analyzing Covid-19 data and visualizing the findings including
+# Tableau project for analyzing Covid-19 data and visualizing the findings including

 What are the total number of Confirmed cases in different nations?